 There’s just one small catch – website experience surveys are a bit different from other surveys since the experience can vary a great deal depending on the technology visitors are using.
 Browsers and devices are the most important variables.

 I believe I don’t have to tell you that usually Interner Explorer causes most of the problems but there’s a lot of browser-specific issues.
-An example from our experience: after updating the design of our website, some of the buttons didn’t work on certain versions of Firefox browser only.
+An example from our experience: after updating the design of our website, some of the buttons didn’t work on certain versions of the Firefox browser only.
 We spotted it quickly but if unnoticed, this flaw would have cost us signups and customers – Firefox is the second most popular browser used by visitors to our website.

-How to spot similar issues while analyzing results of your surveys?
+How to spot similar issues while analyzing the results of your surveys?
 Filter answers based on browsers.
 You might see that most of the answers suggesting a certain problem come from visitors using the same browser and people using a different browser rate their experience well.
 Make sure to fix elements that survey participants complain about.
 Also, test your whole website on this browser as there are likely to be other bugs as well.

 Mobile website user experience survey

 Researching mobile website experience is not much different from a desktop version.
 You can use the same set of questions and tips presented in the next section apply to mobile experience surveys as well.
 The one big difference concerns targeting – you can’t use exit intent targeting because it’s simply impossible.
 There is no way to detect when a person leaves your website so no survey is triggered.
 For this reason, it’s recommended to run a specific survey targeted on mobile devices.
 Set the survey to appear when a person browses more pages than average.